 Councillors should not criticise other Councillors or the work done by other Councillors and Council staff as this may undermine public confidence in the role of Councillor.

-Councillors must not seek to improperly influence decisions of a member of Council staff through any media or social media interaction or campaign.
+Councillors must not seek to improperly influence decisions of a member of Council staff through any media interaction or campaign.

 4.6 No surprises